SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 # ~300x Speed Up in Rust: Finding Inexact Matches in Nested Sets

 I optimized my route analyzer to 300 times faster.
-It analyzed around 800 million routes within 3 hours[^cpu].
+It analyzed around 800 million routes within 3 hours.[^cpu]
 The exact multiply of speedup does not matter; rather, I find it valuable to discuss the data structure changes, profiling, and algorithm experiments, the major gains, and the wasted effort.